-This structure supports the population of the DMTF|System Reset group, as defined in the DMTF's MASTER.MIF and describes whether Automatic System Reset functions enabled (Status).
+This structure describes whether Automatic System Reset functions enabled (Status).
 If the system has a watchdog Timer and the timer is not reset (Timer Reset) before the Interval elapses, an automatic system reset will occur.
 The system will re-boot according to the Boot Option.
 This function may repeat until the Limit is reached, at which time the system will re-boot according to the Boot Option at Limit.